Overview for Camino Frances Final Stage: Sarria to Santiago

 Hotels for Camino Frances Final Stage: Sarria to SantiagoGo to top of page

-Accommodation is in very nice, mainly 3-star hotels, located close to the route of the Camino.
+Accommodation is in very nice, simple but comfortable hotels, located close to the route of the Camino.
 All of them have private en-suite rooms and offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.